openshift-kni/baremetal-deploy/website/index.md

 </table>

 > info ""
-> Documents in this section are additional information.
+> These guides are created from the contents of the repository under [`documentation/`](https://github.com/openshift-kni/baremetal-deploy/tree/master/documentation) folder.

 ### Development Draft